Williams-Goss scores 33, No. 1 Gonzaga beats BYU 85-75

+PROVO, Utah (AP) -- Mark Few said his No. 1-ranked Gonzaga Bulldogs haven't bought into the hype of their success all season long and have been able to focus on incremental progressions.
+He hopes things remain that way because the hype is continuing to trend upward after a 23rd consecutive victory.

-PROVO, Utah (AP) -- Nigel Williams-Goss scored 33 points and No. 1 Gonzaga remains the lone undefeated team in the country after an 85-75 victory over BYU on Thursday night.
+Nigel Williams-Goss scored 33 points and Gonzaga remains the lone undefeated team in the country after an 85-75 victory over BYU on Thursday night.

+''It's definitely an honor,'' Williams-Goss said. ''Somebody has to be ranked No. 1, so as a competitor, why not it be you?
+It's not like we don't appreciate it or think it's cool to be ranked No. 1.
+But we just understand we can't rest our hat on that and we have to keep getting better each week.''

 The Bulldogs (23-0, 11-0 West Coast Conference) now have the longest winning streak in school history.
 They entered the night with the No. 12 scoring offense in the nation and looked like it.